nmduong232/Personal_data_project/README.md

 ## About me
 Welcome to my personal data portfolio.
 I am a Data Analyst / Business Intelligence Analyst coming from an accounting background with 3 years in financial audit at EY.
 My current skills include SQL, Python, PowerBI and other dashboarding tool, Advanced Excel, Statistics.
-I am looking for more data integration, data pipeline work with the aim of becoming a Business Intelligence in the future.
+I am looking for more data integration, data pipeline work with the aim of becoming a Business Intelligence Manager in the future.

 ## Projects Overview